radcamp/radcamp.github.io/NYC2019/RADCamp-PartII-Day1-AM.md

 ![png](01_cluster_basics_files/anolis-adapters.png)

-Here we can see adapter contamination increases toward the tail of the reads, approaching 40% of total read content at the very end.
+Here, we can see adapter contamination increases toward the tail of the reads, approaching 40% of total read content at the very end.
 The concern here is that if adapters represent some significant fraction of the read pool, then they will be treated as "real" data, and potentially bias downstream analysis.
 In